timmy1996/tv_shows/bi_report/walkthrough.md

     <td><img src="../images/slicer-2.png" width="200" /></td>
   </tr>
 </table>

+#### Comedy
-For example, selecting the **Comdey** genre filters the visuals on the page to show insights into comedy, for instance which show was the most divisve, which were top 5 for the audience and so on.
+For example, selecting the **Comedy** genre filters the visuals on the page to show insights into comedy, for instance which show was the most divisve, which were top 5 for the audience and so on.

 <img src="../images/overview-page-comedy-genre.png" alt="comedy" width="800"/>

+#### Year 2024
 And in a similar vein, slicing by year and selecting year 2024 gives the following view:

 <img src="../images/overview-page-year-2024.png" alt="comedy" width="800"/>